Snooker Shoot Out: Information and a Potted History

 Many mid-ranked professionals have lifted the trophy, although the lowest-ranked champion is still Georgiou, number 73 in the world at the time.

 Nigel Bond – the inaugural Snooker Shoot Out champion in 2011 – is the oldest champion at 45.
-Experience and a cool head counts for a lot in this barmy format, with a total of five champions in their forties.
+Experience and a cool head counts for a lot in this barmy format, with a total of six champions in their forties.

 Two players won the title in their twenties, with White being the youngest winner when he was 23.